 TOGAF, or 'The Open Group Architectural Framework', is an award-winning enterprise architectural framework developed in 1995 by The Open Group.
 This refers to a clear set of rules on organizational development designed to help large enterprises achieve development goals in a quick and cost-effective manner.

-TOGAF itself offers guidance on how an organization can create, interpret, analyze and make use of different elements within a single strategy.
-Using clearly defined terminology, this enables simple communication between departments and a sizeable reduction in the likelihood of wasteful errors.
+The framework itself offers guidance on how an organization can create, interpret, analyze and make use of different elements within a single strategy.
+All while using a clearly defined terminology, this enables simple communication between departments and a sizeable reduction in the likelihood of wasteful errors.

 How, then, has a single set of guidelines become so popular?
 Some of the world’s most powerful and profitable organizations use TOGAF, while certified professionals can often enjoy sizeable salary boosts.

 The first reason is simply a matter of scale.
-Enterprise Architects need to maintain a clear understanding of what their organisations are progressing towards.
+Enterprise architects need to maintain a clear vision of exactly what their organizations are progressing towards.
 At the same time, they must keep in mind the needs and capabilities of different departments in relation to the overall enterprise.
 This is a lot to organize, even for a seasoned professional!

 The second reason is that even after nearly 25 years, TOGAF is still at the top of its game.
 The first version was based on the ‘Technical Architecture Framework’ developed by the Department of Defense.
 This framework was then handed over to the Open Group, which has continued to refine it ever since.